Why are some art books non-circulating?

 Unlike books, a new journal title represents an ongoing commitment.
 Northwestern University Library's journals budget does not grow annually to permit routine subscriptions to new titles.
 Given our commitment to building exemplary research collections, we are always hesitant to cancel existing subscriptions to free up funds for new ones.
 This philosophy holds even when interest in or curricular demand for a particular journal may be low.
 If we responded to vacillations in interest and curriculum by canceling journal subscriptions accordingly, we would soon have a haphazard and incomplete collection of journals.
 As funds are available, Art will judiciously subscribe to new titles as well as fill in gaps in existing runs.
 We give particular consideration to user requests.
 Please discuss your needs with the Head of the Art Collection.

 The Art Collection does not appraise or identify works of art.
 For this service, you should contract with a certified art appraiser, located in the Yellow Pages of the telephone directory under "Appraisers."
+A number of certified appraisers are also listed on the website for the Greater Illinois Chapter of the International Society of Appraisers.
 We have a limited number of sources to investigate prices of major art works sold at auction and recommend that you begin with Mayer (formerly International Auction Records), which is housed in Special Collections (708 I595), and Sotheby's Art at Auction (L708.2 A784), housed in the Art Collection.
 Each annual volume indexes art works sold at auction during the previous calendar year.
+You may also wish to consult SCIPIO Art and Rare Book Sales Catalog.

 Art and architecture videos and films are catalogued in NUcat and available for borrowing or viewing in the Main Library's Mitchell Multimedia Center .
 Please refer to the Center's printed Guide to the Art & Architecture Video Collection.

-Chicago-area students, staff and faculty are eligible to use the Ryerson & Burnham Libraries , a closed stack, non-circulating research collection located within the Art Institute of Chicago.
-Please review the Libraries' access policies for more information.
+Chicago-area students, staff and faculty are eligible to use the Ryerson and Burnham Libraries, a closed stack, non-circulating research collection located within the Art Institute of Chicago .
+You will find more information on the Libraries' website .